Download

 The name Mr Vincenzo’s, like seemingly everything else here, has a story behind it.

-“We wanted something catchy and short, so I was like, ‘Vine, wine, vin… Vin is good’,” says Matti.
-“And then [business partner Lisa Princé] was like, ‘My grandfather's name was Vincenzo’.”
-(Colt had been named in honour of Matti’s grandfather, who had a connection to horseracing.)
+“We wanted something catchy and short, so I was like, ‘Vine, wine, vin… Vin is good’,” says Gilles.
+“And then [business partner Lisa Prince] was like, ‘My grandfather's name was Vincenzo’.”

 Vincenzo, meanwhile, has become something of a patron saint, representing fun, tenacity and old-world charm.
 The real Vincenzo can be seen smoking and sitting atop a crescent moon prop at Luna Park in a small, circa 1950s black-and-white photo near the front of the restaurant.